 Make regular announcements

 Encourage bidding during the silent auction portion of the event by making announcements reminding guests to check bid sheets and up their bids if needed.
 Say something like, “If there’s a silent auction item you have to have, now’s the time to check your bid sheet.
 Bidding will only be open for another five minutes!”
-If you’re using an app-based silent auction tool, remind your guests to check their notifications to see if they’ve been outbid!
+If you’re using a silent auction tool, remind your guests to check to see if they’ve been outbid!